videor/AutoPilotConditionalAccess/conditional-access-api-samples/01-configure/templates/readme.md

 Similar to above, update remaining OneDrive and Teams connectors within the sample Logic App by selecting appropriate OneDrive and Teams account that needs to be used for automation.

 > [!WARNING]
-> Please ensure you follow the best practice guidelines on managing secrets within Logic apps by using secure inputs and outputs as [documented here](https://docs.microsoft.com/azure/logic-apps/logic-apps-securing-a-logic-app).
+> Ensure you follow best practices regarding managing secrets within Logic apps by using secure inputs and outputs as documented in the article, [Secure access and data in Azure Logic Apps]](https://docs.microsoft.com/azure/logic-apps/logic-apps-securing-a-logic-app).

 ## Next steps